The Kayak’s Cultural Journey

 Our goal was to follow Morgan to Greenland, where he would learn from kayak makers who still maintained their tradition.
 At a time of shrinking TV budgets and with other commitments, the idea ended up stillborn.
 But I’ve remained fascinated by Morgan’s work, and the insights the work has brought him.

-Morgan’s introduction to kayaks occurred in the late 1980s when a climbing friend told him he had kayaked out to an island in the Bristol Channel.
-That prompted him to buy his own secondhand boat and set him off on a journey to understand the techniques that had created the kayak’s direct ancestors.
-In pursuing that quest, Morgan found himself among a relatively small group of kayak devotees from a nonindigenous background—people like Dyson, as well as Harvey Golden, who runs the Lincoln Street Kayak and Canoe Museum in Portland, Oregon.
+Morgan’s introduction to kayaks occurred in the late 1980s, when a climbing friend told him he had kayaked out to an island in the Bristol Channel.
+That prompted Morgan to buy his own secondhand boat, and set him off on a journey to understand the techniques that had created the kayak’s direct ancestors.
+In pursuing that quest, Morgan found himself among a relatively small group of kayak devotees from a non-Indigenous background—people like Dyson, as well as Harvey Golden, who runs the Lincoln Street Kayak and Canoe Museum in Portland, Oregon.

 Golden has catalogued 230 of the 600-odd kayaks that he estimates are in museums and private collections around the world; he has also published details of their construction and history.
 The availability of such histories has allowed Morgan to build his own kayaks using surveys he’s done himself at the British Museum in London, along with others by John Brand, the author of the much-cited Little Kayak Book.

 WHO OWNS THE KAYAK STORY?

 While Morgan is plenty aware of the potential sensitivities in his work, he is unapologetic about the value of studying and re-creating kayaks from museum examples, which he says are crumbling fast.
 And despite the deterioration of those old boats, the kayak-making tradition seems to be getting a second life in various corners of the world.